How To Feed A Loon

 Homemade Hamburger Buns

 You probably never thought you could make hamburger buns that would be better than you could get from your local market.
-Folks, it's time to re-think that theory.
+Folks, it's time to rethink that theory.
 These buns are fool-proof and so delicious!
 Your family and friends will be blown away!
+Remember that your eggs and butter need to be at room temperature.

 No ratings yet